 Grenfell Tower fire raises concerns about exterior wall materials that facilitate combustion.
 MORE >Fire Resistance of Exterior Cladding Materials

-Experience WJE's capabilities, project work, laboratories, and company culture as told by our staff and clients in this selection of videos.
+Experience our capabilities, project work, laboratories, and company culture as told by our staff and clients in this selection of videos.

-WJE encourages its engineers, architects, and materials scientists to contribute to the ongoing dialogue of the built world through the sharing of presentations at conferences, seminars, and other educational forums.
-Please check back on a regular basis to see where a WJE expert will be speaking next.
+Our professionals are leaders in key industry organizations and technical committees and regularly contribute to the ongoing dialogue of the built world at conferences and other educational forums.
+Check back soon to see where our experts will be speaking next.

 NEED A SPEAKER?If you’re planning your next meeting or conference and need a knowledgeable and experienced speaker to address industry challenges and solutions related to structural, architectural, and materials problems in new and existing structures, please contact us today.